getify/Functional-Light-JS/ch2.md

 **Name every single function.** And if you sit there stumped, unable to come up with a good name for some function you've written, I'd strongly suggest you don't fully understand that function's purpose yet -- or it's just too broad or abstract.
 You need to go back and re-design the function until this is more clear.
 And by that point, a name will become more apparent.

+In my practice, if I don't have a good name to use for a function, I name it `TODO` initially.
+I'm certain that I'll at least catch that later when I search for "TODO" comments before committing code.

-I can testify from my own experience that in the struggle to name something well, I usually have come to understand it better and often even refactor its design for improved readability and maintability.
+I can testify from my own experience that in the struggle to name something well, I usually have come to understand it better, later, and often even refactor its design for improved readability and maintability.

 This time investment is well worth it.

 ### Functions Without `function`